Volunteering with Lincolnshire Rape Crisis

 In order to be a volunteer at Lincolnshire Rape Crisis we need you to be able to commit to at least one three and a half hour shift per week.
 We need you to be able to complete our induction and volunteer training programme in full, this means you have to be able to attend every date detailed here:

-The Training course will be run TBC.
+The Training course will be run in October 2017.
 The training course will begin promptly, so you will need to arrive in time to register and get settled with a brew.

 There will also be a requirement for you to complete some prior online learning before attending these course dates.

-If you are successful at application and pass our induction and training programme you will go onto to shadow (this means, work alongside and observe) an experienced support worker, the shadowing process usually takes between 3 and 6 weeks, we will try our best to ensure that this falls within your allocated shift time, but the more flexible you can be during shadowing the better.
+If you are successful at application and pass our induction and training programme you will go onto to shadow (this means work alongside and observe) an experienced support worker.
+The shadowing process usually takes around 6-12 weeks.
+We will try our best to ensure that this falls within your allocated shift time, but the more flexible you can be during shadowing the better.

 Once you are an official Lincolnshire Rape Crisis Volunteer you will be expected to commit to your regular assigned shifts, attend regular team meetings and group supervision, these are scheduled 6 weekly and will be held in the evenings or at weekends and our 4 development days a year which take place on Saturdays.